miyachiamericaeurope/mulit-developer-workflow/README.md

-# mulit-developer-workflow
+# multi-developer-workflow
 Multi-developer Git workflow scheme

-1) the remote 'master' (or 'main') is always stable.
+1) The remote 'master' (or 'main') is always stable.
-2) one strategy is to have a long-running 'dev' branch, which we all work on.
+2) Our strategy is to have a long-running 'dev' branch, which we all work on.
-3) we each can branch off the local dev and explore locally, but merge often into the local dev copy.
+3) Each developer can branch off the *local* dev and explore locally, and merge often into the *local* dev copy.

-4) My adaptation of one recommended merge sequence for 'dev' is:
+4) Our recommended merge sequence for 'dev' is:

     a) On Github, maintain a master branch and a dev branch